lawrie/blackicemxbook/Input_Devices/Input_Devices.md

 ![Keyboard][img1]

 It is not possible to use USB keyboards with BlackIce but PS/2 keyboards work as long as they are OK with 3.3v logic.
 Microsoft wireless keyboards work (as shown above), as do most HP ones.
+The Microsoft Wireless receiver needs more power than the Blacice Mx board can provide, and probably needs %v.
+So I am using a battery pack connected to the power input header on the PS/2 Pmod to supply %v.

 [Here][] is an example based on code on code by David Banks (@hoglet67).

+It reads the key and writes the scan codes received in hex to  the uart (dev/ttyACM0).
+The can codes need to be converted to ascii for most uses.

 [img1]:									./Keyboard.jpg "Keyboard"
 [Here]:									https://github.com/lawrie/blackicemxbook/tree/master/examples/input/ps2